joel99/context_general_bci/context_general_bci/config/exp/eval/cst/README.md

 - Data is square, so there's no reason to suspect.
 - Disabling either spike_infill or kinematic decoding causes the NaN to go away.
 This obscures the path and suggests it's independent of input batch.
 - Changing seed changes NaN location.

+Because we were unable to pin down the source of NaN in standard training, we disable the neural reconstruction loss.